johananl/follower-maze/README.md

 didn't manage to finish in time:

 - Coupling and testability - The solution isn't as loosely-coupled as I would have liked.
 Many of the functions require further refactoring to make them more isolated and testable.
-Given more time I would have replaced some of the concrete type arguments with interfaces to allow easy replacement in unit tests and more generic code, and would have made the functions more isolated, possibly by breaking them down to smaller, single-responsibility functions.
+Given more time I would have made the functions more isolated by breaking them down to smaller, single-responsibility functions.
 - Test coverage - Unfortunately I didn't have enough time to write sufficient unit tests.
 Given more time I would would have improved the test coverage.
 - Logging - At the moment the server's logging is pretty basic.
 It is good enough for figuring out when things go wrong